This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Events: <none>

-• To cleanup, deletion of the service account can be done using the following command:
+To remove the service account and associated IAM role, use the following command:

 #!/bin/bash